Zylann/godot_voxel/README.md

 ### Compiling

-Compiling the source yourself is the best way to get the very latest version.
+Compiling the source yourself is the best way to get your own version and export template.
 Please see the [Getting Started Guide](doc/01_get-started.md) for instructions.